Sharda University Admissions 2025

 The pegged exchange rate system refers to the fixed exchange rate system, while managed floating refers to dirty floating.
 The Bretton Woods Conference led to the setting up of the IMF and World Bank, and the third element in the Balance of Payments (BOP) is the Error and Omission Account.

-12. Casualization of workforce would result in :
+11. Casualisation of the workforce would result in :

-(1) Decrease in the vulnerablility of the workforce.
+(1) Decrease in the vulnerability of the workforce.

 (2) Increase in the vulnerability of the workforce.